va7sdf/artbergmann/news/2005-2009/_posts/2009-02-18-the-resurrection-of-a-lost-art.markdown

 ---
 title: the resurrection of a lost art
-article_author:
+article_author: tom hawthorn
-article_publication:
+article_publication: the globe and mail
-article_date:
+article_date: february 18, 2009
 ---
-Globe and Mail / February 18, 2009 / by Tom Hawthorn

 The demo tapes were going to take Art Bergmann to the big time.

 The Vancouver singer was a lean and angry performer with a ferocious presence.
 He wrote razor-sharp lyrics about life's underbelly, singing tales of molestation and desperation in a voice as sordid as his gutter topics.